alexhsamuel/apsis/docs/config.rst

 `reconnect_timeout` determines how long it waits for the Procstar instance to reconnect.
 The default is 0.

+..
+    FIXME: Do not use `update_interval` until Procstar is able to send incremental output, to avoid overwhelming Apsis with the output volume.

     While a process is running, Apsis requests an update of its results every `update_interval` if the agent is connected.
 The default is 0, which configures no update requests.